taostat/awesome-taostats/README.md

 Sign up for the [API](https://app.taostats.io) and get started in our [docs](http://docs.taostats.io).

+Have you built something cool with our API?
 Create a Pull Request to add your application here!

 # Awesome Taostats Apps

+* [Taostats](https://taostats.io).
+Yes, the premiere ananlytic tracker for the Bittensor network is run 100% using our APIs.